 Ken was born in China in the southern city of Guang Zhou.
 She grew up and worked in Hong Kong.
 In 2009 she settled in Newcastle with her three children, and explored another view of the world – Charity and community.
 Ken volunteered for various organisations including breast-feeding peer support, her children’s school, and the multilingual library.
 She also spent many years on the committee of the music charity, Crossings.
 Living in the environment of a multicultural community gave Ken and her children a deeper understanding of the importance of communication and education.
 She joined the Board of the Kittiwake Trust in 2020.

 Amina Marix Evans

-Amina spent all her working life with books; from her first job in the library of the Institute of Race Relations, work in bookshops and publishing companies to spending 35 years as a freelance foreign rights agent in the Netherlands during which time she also worked as a freelance editor and translator.
-When she realized how many people did not have easy access to books, while many publishers were pulping books by the skip load, the idea for Borderline Books was born.
-The earliest sketches of the project were written in the wee small hours of 11 September 2001 after a brainstorming phone session with Sjaak van Rijn who supported the setting up of the project in Leiden.
+Amina has spent her whole life with books; working in the library of the Institute of Race Relations, bookshops in Sydney and London, publishing companies in the Netherlands and spending 35 years as a freelance foreign rights agent, during which time she also worked as a freelance editor and translator.
+When she realized how many people did not have easy access to books, while some publishers were pulping books by the skip load, the idea for Borderline Books was born.
+The embryo of the project took shape in the early hours of 11 September 2001 after a brainstorming session with Sjaak van Rijn who facilitated the setting up of the project in Leiden.
 In 2007 she brought the project to the UK where it has flourished.
 She was offered – and declined – an MBE in late 2016.
 She was chair of the Board from 2009 until 2017